 RLHF machine learning is best understood as a pipeline that transforms raw human preference data into optimized AI policies.
 Here's what happens at each stage of the pipeline.

-Step 4 - The reward model guides reinforcement learning by assigning scores to candidate outputs generated by the base model.
-This process then continues, letting the system improve through trial and error, with the reward model acting as a signal that is more in line with humans.
+Step 4: The reward model guides reinforcement learning by assigning scores to candidate outputs generated by the base model.
+This process then continues, allowing the system to improve through trial and error, with the reward model serving as a signal that is more aligned with human evaluations.

-Step 5 – The fifth and final step in this reinforcement learning pipeline is policy fine-tuning, where reinforcement learning algorithms adjust the parameters of the base model in accordance with the reward model.
+Step 5: The fifth and final step in this reinforcement learning pipeline is policy fine-tuning, where reinforcement learning algorithms such as PPO (Proximal Policy Optimization) or GRPO adjust the parameters of the base model in accordance with the reward model.

 Only when this pipeline is properly executed will it produce a model that is powerful and, most importantly, safe and context-aware.
-Enterprises, once they become a part of training a helpful and harmless assistant with reinforcement learning from human feedback, the true impact will become evident.
+Enterprises, once they become a part of training a helpful and harmless assistant with reinforcement learning from human feedback, will see the true impact become evident.

 The Role of Agents in RLHF Systems